Wright State University Band Conducting Staff

-As a major component of a balanced curriculum of music performance, applied music, music history, music theory, and music education, the Department of Music offers a wide range of performing ensembles.
+As a major component of a balanced curriculum of music performance, applied music, music history, music theory, and music education, the School of Music offers a wide range of performing ensembles.

 These ensembles are open to all students at the university, regardless of major, and, in some cases, to community members.

-The Department's premiere wind band, this ensemble performs original compositions and transcriptions for band and wind ensembles.
+The School's premiere wind band, this ensemble performs original compositions and transcriptions for band and wind ensembles.
 Audition required.

 The Wright State University Wind Symphony